wzdrgi/NODE/README.md

     # In deconvolution, we return the deconvolution result and spatial communications
 ## Analysed
 In analysed, we provide the code for our algorithms, the data can be obtained from data_available.txt or https://node-deconvolution.sourceforge.io,  you can clone it locally and download data, change the path, perform the algorithms and validate it.
+## Result
+Here we provide our results analysis files, where you can view the intermediate files generated during our analysis, as well as the final graphic files.